 - Fibriods and or Polyps in Uterus or Ovaries

-Pittaja (vitiated with Pitta): In this condition, menstrual blood becomes blue, yellow, green, blackish or resembles the water mixed with smoke, and does not coagulate.
-It may also contain white flecks and at times may be thin and stringy.
+This is caused by Pitta Imbalance in the reproductive system.
+In this condition, menstrual blood becomes blue, yellow, green, blackish in color.
+It resembles water mixed with smoke.
+It flows fast and does not coagulate.
+Menstrual blood may also contain white flecks and at times may be thin and stringy.

-Some of the clinical features of Asrigdara as described in Ayurvedic texts include burning sensation in lower portion of groin, pelvic region, and back region of kidney.
+Some of the clinical features of heavy periods as described in Ayurvedic texts include burning sensation in lower portion of groin, pelvic region, and back region of kidney.
 Severe pain in uterus may also accompany heavy vaginal bleeding.
+Additional symptoms include:

 - Excessive Menstrual Bleeding, more than 80 ml per cycle.